 Step #5: The Importance of Properly Watering Your Cannabis Plants

 Obviously, your plants need water, and the benefit of growing outdoors is that your marijuana should be exposed to rainwater.
 However, in places like California, the hot summer months mean minimal rainfall, so you have to water your plants manually.
 The main danger is overwatering your cannabis.
-A good starting point is to assume that a large plant needs 10 gallons of water a day during hot weather.
+A good rule of thumb is that a large plant needs 10 gallons of water a day during hot weather.

-If you live in a dry and hot climate, it is a good idea to dig beneath your plants and add rocks or clay-rich soil beneath the planting holes as a means of slowing drainage.
+If you live in a dry and hot climate, then try this tip.
+Dig beneath your plants before adding rocks or clay-rich soil beneath the planting holes as a means of slowing drainage.
 Some growers believe that adding polymer crystals to the soil helps improve water retention as these crystals absorb water.

 - Plant your weed in beds or raised mounds.